ShabnamAtf/ShabnamAtf/README.md

 🔍 I’m interested in uncovering hidden truths in data.

-💞️ I’m looking to collaborate on projects involving NLP, LLMs, and RAG.
+💞️ I’m open to collaborating on projects involving NLP, large language models (LLMs), and retrieval-augmented generation (RAG).

 📫 How to reach me: zahraatf2@gmail.com